Fixed and variable costs are a crucial part of a financial analysis

 2) Time-wise adaptability

-Variable costs can vary and are dependent on time since they are directly related manufacturing of the products.
+Variable costs can vary and are dependent on time since they are directly related to the manufacturing of the products.
 Note that, if you extend your time frame, all costs including fixed costs become variable in theory.
 Why?
 Because you can find "better deals", high rent vs. low rent or high salaries vs. low salaries.

-High/Low fixed and variable costs usually have different implications
+High/low fixed and variable costs usually have different implications